Sovereign-Labs/sovereign-book/src/sdk-contributors/transaction-lifecycle.md

 delay transactions.

 We also provide some limited protection if the preferred sequencer commits a slashable offense.
-In this case, the rollup enters "recovery mode", where it reverts to standard "based" sequencing (where all sequencer are equal).
+In this case, the rollup enters "recovery mode", where it reverts to standard "based" sequencing (where all sequencers are equal).
 In this mode, it advances the virtual slot number two-at-a-time until the rollup is caught up, at which point the rollup behaves as if there had never been a preferred sequencer.

-In the future, we may also add slashing if the preferred sequencer gives "soft-confirmations" which turn out to be invalid, but this requires some additional design work.
+In the future, we may also add slashing if the preferred sequencer gives "soft confirmations" which turn out to be invalid, but this requires some additional design work.

 ## Step 4: Execution